An Introduction to Spiritual Formation

 - Appraise biblical sources and other Christian texts and traditions to discern and critique current spiritual formation teaching and practice.

 - Explore and evaluate personal experiences of engagement with classic spiritual disciplines.

 - Articulate, at a foundational level, psychosocial and emotional markers necessary for spiritual maturity and healthy Christian ministry.

 Major Cathy Elkington has a heart for drawing alongside people that they may grow in their connection with God, their understanding of themselves and subsequently how they live out their personal mission in the world.
-A Salvation Army Officer for 22 years, Cathy is a trained Spiritual Director with a Graduate Diploma in Spirituality
+Cathy is a Pastoral Supervisor and Spiritual Director.

 Mode of Delivery

 This unit is delivered as an online intensive with course materials on ARK, the Learning Management System for all our higher education study.
 Login details for this unit will be accessible to students on confirmation of enrolment into an award or the unit.